cliuxinxin/books-recommended-by-elon-musk/_books/Lying.md

 year: 2011
 quote: "Read \"Lying\", the new book by my friend Sam Harris.
 Excellent cover art and lots of good reasons not to lie!"
 source: "https://x.com/elonmusk/status/149435658115612672"
+summary: "Pay close attention and you might solve this.
+On Monday afternoon, five students at Bayview High walk into detention.
+Bronwyn, the brain, is Yale-bound and never breaks a rule.
+Addy, the beauty, is the picture-perfect homecoming princess.
+Nate, the criminal, is already on probation for dealing.
+Cooper, the athlete, is the all-star baseball pitcher.
+And Simon, the outcast, is the creator of Bayview High’s notorious gossip app.
+Only, Simon never makes it out of that classroom.
+Before the end of detention Simon's dead.
+And according to investigators, his death wasn’t an accident.
+On Monday, he died.
+But on Tuesday, he’d planned to post juicy reveals about all four of his high-profile classmates, which makes all four of them suspects in his murder.
+Or are they the perfect patsies for a killer who’s still on the loose?
+Everyone has secrets, right?
+What really matters is how far you would go to protect them."
 cover: "/assets/cover/Lying.jpg"
 ---